chrisjordanme/generator-guppy/README.md

 A webapp generator for [Yeoman](http://yeoman.io) that leverages the [gulp streaming build system](http://gulpjs.com/).

-This is my first Yeoman generator so it was built primarily so I could learn about writing generators, and I'm also intrigued to learn more about gulp.
+This is my first Yeoman generator so it was mostly built so I could learn more about writing Yeoman generators.
+I'm also interested in learning more about gulp!

 This simple generator allows a user to quickly scaffold an app and begin using the gulpfile immediately.
 The app runs on a *very* simple connect server.
+I hope it's at least enough to put devs a little closer to a Yeoman workflow using gulp.

 ## Getting Started